 I remember some information about their spirits from some reading a long time ago.
 The waitress told me, their gin is simplified with only four ingredients.
 The organic juniper, fennel, and coriander, down to its base of wheat and barley.
 All ingredients are local, which gives bigger value to this spirit.
 They are in program 1% for the planet.
 This is a nonprofit organization.
 It connects different environmental nonprofit organizations who donate 1% of their income.
 In return, they get the certificate.
 Nice effort!

 The red winter wheat, which grows the most successful on this island.
 In 2010 they got organic certification for all their crops.
 Only two years later they opened the distillery.
 Which is now the largest craft distillery in Wisconsin.
-With annual capacity more than 250,000 cases of finished product it’s also the largest in the region.
-It all started as an experiment to check if there is an option to agriculture restoration on this island.
+With an annual capacity of more than 250,000 cases of the finished product, it’s also the largest in the region.
+It all started as an experiment to check if there is an option for agriculture restoration on this island.

-Where’s the name Death’s door coming from?
+Where’s the name for Death’s Door Gin coming from?
 There are more stories about this name.
 The name is known from French one – Porte des Morts.
-One version is about fighting between Winnebago and Potawami tribes.
+One version is about fighting between Winnebago and Potawatomi tribes.
 The Winnebago were pushing from the peninsula to the islands and were preparing to attack the island.
 Potowami send three spies, so they could set a signal fire where is safe to land and attack the opposite tribe.
 The spies got captured, and their mission was no more a secret one.
 Winnebago decided to use it to their advantage and devised a two-pronged attack.
 They bluff where there was no safe landing and set a signal fire there.
 All attackers were killed by the rocks.

 However, the red winter wheat comes from this region and the name is more than convenient for this nice gin.
 It’s true that there are only three main components in this spirit.
 But that doesn’t mean it’s not complex.
 Very silky with straight juniper taste, a bit peppery and also sweet at the end.
 Coriander seeds give some citrus note and spiciness to it, while fennel smoothens it out and adds some minty flavor.
-This gin was great straight, just on the ice with lime.
-But hey, in tropics Gin tonic is essential against malaria.
-And I must admit it, along with their house tonic, with the most quinine on the market, was quite delicious.
-I wonder which gin should I try the next time when I visit Singapore.
-Any suggestion?
+Deaths Door Gin alcohol content is 47% by vol., yo you can expect a nice kick.